kamiada/chart_dashboard/README.md

 Possibilities for working with this data:
 - difference between England and Scotland in space of last few months, with focus on number of deaths and cases
 - in which months there was more cases?
+- if I will find more APIs with covid data - comparison of different countries in chosen number of months